Discover our world-class limb reconstruction centre

 The Limb Reconstruction Centre at MQ Health is unique in its capacity to perform innovative and complex procedures.
 This is not achieved by surgical excellence alone, but also by the way that a group of highly skilled surgeons work together as a team.

-The Centre’s five core doctors are:
+The centre’s five core doctors are:

 Our doctors work collaboratively under a robust Multidisciplinary Team (MDT) model, which is well-established in cancer treatment and increasingly being used in other disciplines – most notably, neurosurgery.